Jawnzee/VulScanner/README.md

 ## Objective

 The primary objective of VulScanner is to provide cybersecurity professionals and network administrators with a tool to identify active hosts, open ports, and associated vulnerabilities within a specified IP range.
-This tool integrates with the National Vulnerability Database (NVD) to provide detailed vulnerability information based on the detected services running on open ports.
+This tool integrates with the National Vulnerability Database (NVD) to provide detailed vulnerability information, including CVE details, based on the detected services running on open ports.

 ### Skills Learned